-SpaceDraft was introduced to the curriculum for years 9-11 Media in 2019.
+SpaceDraft was introduced to the curriculum at Scotch College for Years 9-11 Media in 2019.
 Since then, we have been working closely with Media teacher, Nicole Spanbroek, in developing the software and its application to Media Studies.

 How SpaceDraft works